Quotas, virtual machine size restrictions, and region availability in Azure Kubernetes Service (AKS)

 The list of supported VM sizes in AKS is evolving with the release of new VM SKUs in Azure.
 Please follow the AKS release notes to stay informed of new supported SKUs.

 Restricted VM sizes

 VM sizes with less than 2 CPUs may not be used with AKS.

 Each node in an AKS cluster contains a fixed amount of compute resources such as vCPU and memory.
 If an AKS node contains insufficient compute resources, pods might fail to run correctly.
 To ensure the required kube-system pods and your applications can be reliably scheduled, AKS requires nodes use VM sizes with at least 2 CPUs.

 For more information on VM types and their compute resources, see Sizes for virtual machines in Azure.

 For the latest list of where you can deploy and run clusters, see AKS region availability.

-Certain default limits and quotas can be increased.
+You can increase certain default limits and quotas.
 If your resource supports an increase, request the increase through an Azure support request (for Issue type, select Quota).

 Submit and view feedback for